|

 Yes, we accept donations of stamps, cash, items to sell or

-raffle, items that we can distribute to our members,
+raffle, items that we can distribute to our volunteers,

 and so forth.